Lukejdjd/Roblox-Asset-Fetcher/README.md

 ## How to Use
 1. Clone this repository to your local machine.
 2. Install any necessary dependencies by running: **pip install -r requirements.txt**\
-This will install all required dependencies listed in the `requirements.txt` file.
+This will install all required dependencies listed in the [requirements](requirements.txt) file.
 1. Run the application.
 2. Follow the prompts to input the necessary information (e.g., Roblox audio ID).
 3. The audio file will be fetched and saved inside the "audio-files" folder within the directory where the application is run.